Liodeus/liodeus.github.io/_posts/2020-08-11-bufferOverflow.md

 !mona bytearray -b "\x00"
 ```

-Copy the results in the variable "payload".
+Copy the results in the variable **payload**.
 And re-run exploit.py, the application should crash.
 Now to found those bad characters use this command :

 ```
 !mona compare -f C:\mona\<PATH>\bytearray.bin -a <ESP_ADDRESS>
 ```

-If "BadChars" are found, we need to exclude them as well.
+If **BadChars** are found, we need to exclude them as well.

 ```
 !mona bytearray -b "\x00 + <BAD_CHARS>"